developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Specifies the Security level addition of GS1 DataBar lim decoder.
 Increasing the level of security may result in reduced aggressiveness in scanning, so choose only that level of security necessary.
-It supports on Android with EMDK version 6.6 and above.
+It supports on Android with EMDK version 6.6 and later.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):